 How to Get There: Guests fly directly into Clayoquot Wilderness Resort via seaplane from the Seair Seaplane Terminal at Vancouver International Airport.
 Flights are included in resort accommodation reservations.
 Departures and arrivals are on Thursdays and Sundays.

 Guests needing a stay in Vancouver can book the Luxury Gone Wild package at the historic Rosewood Hotel Georgia at either end of their travel schedules.
+For the best Clayoquot Wilderness Resort rates, guests are encouraged to contact the resort directly.

 Photo Credits: C. Laroye, Clayoquot Wilderness Resort